 - In this scenario, the customer must use the CBP-ACE system and the Consolidated Administration and Processing of Entries (CAPE) process.
 Even when DHL Express was the customs broker for the import, if you were the Importer of Record for the entry, you must follow the CAPE process in the ACE system.

-- U.S. Customs will take around 60-90 days for refunds to be processed back to the customer.
+- CBP will take around 60-90 days for refunds to be processed back to the customer.

 - In this scenario, the customer must use the CBP-ACE system and the Consolidated Administration and Processing of Entries (CAPE) process.
 Even when DHL Express was the customs broker for the import, if you were the Importer of Record for the entry, you must follow the CAPE process in the ACE system.